uiua-lang/uiua/site/text/macros.md

 The resulting string is then compiled as Uiua code.

-Array macros have the ability to create new bindings, including new macros.
+Code macros have the ability to create new bindings, including new macros.

 ```uiua
 Def‼ ←^ $"_\n_" ⊃(/$"_ ← _"|/$"Also_ ← _")